Good Inexpensive Suspensions Sportster

 Unlike expensive models, the WMB/WME model damper resistance doesn't change during fast and slow compression/rebound and doesn't depend on the vibration frequency.
 During a slow civilian ride, this is not required.

-For civil riding on bad roads, cartridges must have the monotube design because there's a better resistance to suspension damaging and stability.
+For civil riding on bad roads, cartridges must have a monotube design because there's a better resistance to bottoming out.
 The cheapest cartridges with closed dampers under pressure are produced by Progressive Suspension.

 Just like Bitubo WME shocks, these cartridges have the same resistance for slow and fast compression/rebound.